Hereafter Sweatflow Leggings

 Bottom-Line: The Columbia Titan Peak uses its patented Omni-Wick fabric and robust construction to provide the most breathable hiking leggings with a few extras thrown in too.

 Best Hiking Tights for Cold Weather

-While not all-encompassing, Smartwool, as the company’s name implies, makes it a point to use wool in many, if not most, of its products, including the PhD Tights.
-The inclusion of Merino wool for the materials enables the Smartwool leggings to insulate you better than most of the other products we saw and is part of the reason they are our warmest hiking leggings.
+Smartwool, as the company’s name implies, uses wool in most of its products, including in their PhD Wool Tights.
+The inclusion of Merino wool in the fabric enables Smartwool to insulate you better than most of the other options we reviewed and is part of the reason they top the warm leggings charts.

-Another reason they impress, is that they protect you from the cold better than most comes from the windproof front panels on the thighs of the leg, which provide better wind resistance than you tend to find on leggings.
-That said, the use of Merino wool does much more than help insulate you from the cold as it also makes the Smartwool PhD Wind Tights more comfortable than many options just using synthetic fibers.
+Another reason they protect you from the cold better than most is due to having windproof front panels integrated onto the thighs of the leg, providing enhanced wind resistance.
+Aside from increased insulation from the cold Merino wool also makes these Smartwool PhD Wind Tights more comfortable than many other options that use purely synthetic fibers.

-Even better, they come with several extra features, including reflective strips, which help keep you safe whether you use these leggings at night or get lost during the day.
-On top of that, the Smartwool PhD Wind Tights also offers two pockets, one of the left side and one in the back with a semi-auto locking zipper pull.
+Furthermore, they come with several extra features including reflective strips to help keep you safe as well as offering two pockets, one at the left side and one in the back with a semi-auto locking zipper pull.

-It is worth noting that the insulating ability of the Merino wool imposes a bit more weight than synthetic materials weighing in at 247 g.
+It is worth noting that due to the insulating ability of Merino wool there is a payoff in its weight, weighing slightly more than synthetic materials, at 247 g.

 - Made of Merino Wool

 - Heavier product